TabithaHealthCare/van_schedule_issues/README.md

 * Username: &lt;blank&gt;
 * Password: &lt;Same as old van scheduler&gt;

+# Known Issues
-# Compatibility View Settings
+##### Compatibility View Settings
-* You need to go to your IE Settings ->
-Compatibility View Settings -> uncheck 'Display intranet sites in Compatibility View'
+* You need to go to your IE Settings -> Compatibility View Settings -> uncheck 'Display intranet sites in Compatibility View'
   * If you do not, the menu on the right will not work.
+##### Right Menu not working
+* Sometimes the right menu links stop working.
+I haven’t been able to narrow down the cause yet.
+If anyone can identify a reproduction scenario I would be grateful.
+  * Refreshing the page fixes the issue

 # Main Page
 * By default, shows the first 20 records for the last month